Loading

 Will kicked off his Yandina not-for-profit organisation in 2022, after finding his online tribe in a spiritual group on Facebook.

-It all started with a barbecue he organised, which was attended by six people, and has now grown into weekly events and other major fundraising initiatives.
+It all started with a barbecue he organised, which was attended by six people.
+And has now grown into weekly events and other major fundraising initiatives.

 “The money raised will go towards our community centre that we are putting together in the Eumundi Heart Hub,” Will says.